 - Offers national newsletters, eNews and Teleconference services

-Population served: Children under age 18 with a life-threatening illness, worldwide
+Population served: Children under age 18 with a life-threatening illness, in Canada.

 Population served: Children ages 7 to 15 years with a serious medical condition and their families